opendocsg/slw-judgments-backfill/2009_SGHC_244/report.md

 that events from May 2002 to December 2003 cannot be used as reasons for the divorce”.

-28     The principles that govern the appellate review of a trial judge’s assessment of a witness’s credibility were laid down in the case of _PP v Wang Ziyi Able_ [2008] 2 SLR 61.
+28     The principles that govern the appellate review of a trial judge’s assessment of a witness’s credibility were laid down in the case of _PP v Wang Ziyi Able_ <span class="citation">[2008] 2 SLR 61</span>.
 They can be summarised as such:

  (a) An appellate court should be slow to overturn the trial judge’s findings of fact, especially where they hinge on the trial judge’s assessment of credibility and veracity of witnesses, unless they can be shown to be plainly wrong or against the weight of the evidence.